-Every responsible dog owner knows that their dog needs to drink water to stay healthy and active but how much should they be drinking and how to make sure they get enough?
-Understanding the importance of water consumption for dogs and taking a few simple steps will make sure your dog stays hydrated and happy all year round.
+Every responsible dog owner knows that their dog needs to drink water to stay healthy and active, but how much should they be drinking and how to ensure they get enough?
+Understanding the importance of water consumption for dogs and taking simple steps will ensure your dog stays hydrated and happy all year round.

 Staying hydrated is an essential part of keeping your dog healthy.
-Drinking enough water keeps your dog’s digestive and circulatory systems working correctly and prevents all sorts of conditions such as kidney problems, heat stroke (particularly important as the summer approaches), liver and heart problems.
-Dogs also drink as a means of cooling down, so ensuring your dog maintains hydration will help him keep his core temperature stable
+Drinking enough water keeps your dog’s digestive and circulatory systems working correctly.
+It prevents conditions such as kidney problems, heat stroke (particularly important as the summer approaches), and liver and heart problems.
+Dogs also drink to cool down, so ensuring your dog maintains hydration will help him keep his core temperature stable.

-Over-eating is often a concern for dog owners but where water is concerned, healthy dogs are self-regulating and will drink what they need.
-This means that there will be times when your dog drinks more than at others, but it will usually be related to the environment, whether he needs a drink after a long romp in the park, or it’s simply a hot day.
-If you are concerned that your dog really seems to be drinking a lot, and you can’t identify why it might be, do take him to the vet, but don’t restrict your dog’s access to water unless you’ve been advised to.
+Over-eating is often a concern for dog owners, but where water is concerned, healthy dogs are self-regulating and will drink what they need.
+This means that there will be times when your dog drinks more than others, but it will usually be related to the environment, whether he needs a drink after a long romp in the park or a hot day.
+If you are concerned that your dog seems to be drinking a lot, and you can’t identify why it might be, do take him to the vet, but don’t restrict your dog’s access to water unless you’ve been advised to.

 Give your dog fresh, clean water every day.
-Given the option, he will drink from water butts, buckets in the garden, puddles… but encourage him to drink from clean bowls that you keep refreshed.
+He will drink from water butts, buckets in the garden, or puddles… but encourage him to drink clean bowls that you keep refreshed.